 Stop cyberbullying before it happens by tackling the subject head-on.
 Focus on helping students create positive online communities; learn to identify, respond to, and limit the negative impact of cyberbullying; and recognize their own role in escalating or de-escalating online cruelty.
 Try these lessons from Common Sense Education to get started:

-- For grades K-5: Screen Out the Mean, The Power of Words, What’s Cyberbullying
+- For grades K–5: Screen Out the Mean, The Power of Words, Super Digital Citizen, What's Cyberbullying?

 - For grades 6–8: Cyberbullying: Be Upstanding, The Reality of Digital Drama, Cyberbullying: Crossing the Line